AmirSasson/Servicebus-JobScheduler/README.md

 # Servicebus-JobScheduler
 This repo provides an implemented concept of task scheduling using azure service bus delayed messages. this project includes also a client simulator that initiated new Job Definitions Upserts that trigger the flows.
-#### how it works?
+#### how the scheduling framework works?
-using Publish Subscribe, the console application when starting, registers subscribers (handlers) to service bus topic subscriptions.
+When starting the application, the framework registers subscribers (handlers) to service bus topic subscriptions to handle the scheduling.
 Each handler, processes the message and publishes to next topic if needed.
 To initiate the process, the Tester Client simulates JobDefinition Upserts. see TopicsFlow.vsdx visio file for logical flow